microsoft/PocketSkills/README.md

 20. Find and replace all occurrences of f1c182b7-95db-42f7-bc6f-56dc9e073380 with the Application ID you copied in step 17.
 If you're using the web editor, scroll to the bottom and click the green Commit changes button.
 21. Repeat step 19 and 20 in Scripts/main.js as well (https://github.com/YOURNAME/YOURFORK/edit/master/PocketSkills/Scripts/main.js).
 22. If you cloned and edited the files on your local hard disk, commit and push the changes to your repository on GitHub, and Azure will update your web site automatically within a couple minutes (because of the linking you did in step 8).
-23. At this point in a few minutes you should be able to refresh your web site at https://YOURSTEP5NAMEHERE.azurewebsites.net and sign in with any Live ID, but the web site still won't work yet.
-Again, you can open your web browser's debugger (usually by pressing F12) at this point to see the Server.cshtml error that's happening, or you can just keep following along with these steps to fix it.
+23. At this point in a few minutes you should be able to refresh your web site at https://YOURSTEP5NAMEHERE.azurewebsites.net and sign in with any Live ID, but the web site still won't work yet because we haven't created the database that contains data on the back-end.
-24. TODO: Continue this documentation.
+24. To create the database tables and resoruces that the app will use, go to https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Storage%2FStorageAccounts (sign in the same account you signed in with on Step 2 if prompted).
+25. Click the Add button on the top of the page.
+26. Give the new storage account a name and remember it for later steps.
+And it's recommended that you assign it to the same Resource Group and Location the App Service you created in Step 4.
+27. Click Create/Review+Create, create the storage account and wait for it to be deployed (can take around 5-10 minutes).
+When the storage account is created, click on the blue Go to resource button.
+28. In the new Storage account, click the Access keys button in the middle pane and copy one of the Connection strings (starting with DefaultEndpointsProtocol...) for use in later steps.
+29. Click on the Storage Explorer button in the middle pane, and you should see a new screen appear with Blob Containers, File Shares, Queues, and Tables.
+30. Right-click on Blob Containers and create a new container called media with Blob (anonymous read access for blobs only) access.
+31. Right-click on Tables and create a new table called codes.
+32. Right-click on Tables and create a new table called data.
+33. Right-click on Tables and create a new table called notes.
+34. Right-click on Tables and create a new table called calendar.
+35. Right-click on Tables and create a new table called diarycards.
+36. Right-click on Tables and create a new table called logs.
+37. Right-click on Tables and create a new table called content.
+38. Expand the Tables if not expanded alread, and right-click on the content table you just created and click Get Shared Access Signature.
+39. Give the new Shared Access Signature a fairly long lifetime (i.e. 100 years) with Query access only and click Create.
+40. Copy the URL for use in later steps.
+41. In the Azure portal go to the App Service you created in Step 4, then click on Configuration in the middle pane.
+42. Click on New application setting, name it MediaLocation, and set the value to https://YOURSTEP26NAMEHERE.blob.core.windows.net/media
+43. Click on New application setting, name it StorageAccount, and paste in the Connection String that you copied in step 28.
+44. Click on New application setting, name it ContentSAS, and paste in the Shared Access Signature URL that you copied in step 40.
+45. Scroll up and click the blue Save button.

 # Contributing